-You don’t have to.
-The company that holds the tax-deferred retirement account or pension will do it for you.
+You don’t have to do any calculations.
+The company that holds the tax-deferred retirement account or pension will do all the calculations for you.

 The sample QDRO always includes a way to divided the marital portion of the tax-deferred account.
 The QDRO asks for the marriage date and the divorce date.
 Using those dates, the company will calculate and divide the tax-deferred plan correctly.